microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 ProofKeys.CurrentInvalid.OldValidSignedWithCurrentKey
     Tests that hosts accept requests where the **X-WOPI-Proof** value is invalid but the **X-WOPI-ProofOld** value is signed with *current* public key.
-This can happen when a WOPI client such as Office Online has rotated proof keys but the host hasn't re-run :ref:`WOPI discovery <discovery>` yet.
+This can happen when a WOPI client such as |wac| has rotated proof keys but the host hasn't re-run :ref:`WOPI discovery <discovery>` yet.

 ProofKeys.CurrentValidSignedWithOldKey.OldInvalid